xinwenfu/VChat_LTER/README.md

 			https://github.com/DaintyJet/VChat_LTER/assets/60448620/e49eb041-2a0c-42b8-9346-4e9718ff7dae

-			1. Click on the black button highlighted below, and enter in the address we decided in the previous step.
+			1. Click on the black button highlighted below, and enter in the address we decided earlier.

 				<img src="Images/I16.png" width=600>

-			2. Set a breakpoint at the desired address (Right click), in this case I chose `0x6250184E`.
+			2. Set a breakpoint at the desired address (right-click), in this case I chose `0x6250184E`.

 				<img src="Images/I26.png" width=600>